 Students and adult supporters will receive consistent communication through home visits and / or phone calls.
 On average, Phoenix staff members will make 10 points of contact a week (i.e. phone calls, text messages, home visits, adult supporter meetings).
-Not Met As tracked in Dean's List, Phoenix Springfield staff made an average of 5.0 points of contact per week.
+Not Met As tracked in Dean's List, Phoenix Springfield staff made an average of 7.3 points of contact per week.
 Each year, 65% of students who are enrolled at Phoenix from September to June will demonstrate at least one of the following outcomes: improved daily attendance, increased number of classes passed, decreased behavioral challenges (i.e. suspensions, send homes, demerits), or decreased school walk outs.
-Met 77% of Phoenix Springfield students who were enrolled at Phoenix from September to June demonstrated at lead one of the positive outcomes.
+Not Applicable Due to the remote learning period in response to COVID-19 this metric was not able to be calculated.
 70% of students will report connectivity to school through a biannual student survey administered using survey monkey.
 70% of students will agree or strongly agree with one of the following questions: • If you walked into class upset, how concerned would your teacher be? • How connected do you feel to the adults at your school? • Overall, how much do you feel like you belong at your school?
 How well do people at your school understand you as a person?
 Met 100% of Phoenix Springfield scholars reported connectivity to school, as measured by a survey administered in Survey Monkey.
 In order to build recruitment pipelines and student support partnerships, Phoenix will actively engage key community institutions such as: police, DYS, Probation DCF, traditional district schools, youth service agencies, homeless agencies, DTA/WIC to provide ongoing student support and education.
 Each school will host or participate in a minimum of 4 community education events a year.
 Met Phoenix Springfield staff members participate in 4 community education events.
 Phoenix will actively engage adult supporters in a parent advisory council that meets at least two times per year.
-Met Phoenix Springfield held four Parent Advisory Council meetings in 2018-2019.
+Met Phoenix Springfield held four Parent Advisory Council meetings in 2019-2020.